yuvaltimen/WikipediaCrawler/README.md

 Using Python's `requests` library, this module allows for Wikipedia crawling and data download.

+# How to Use

+To crawl Wikipedia pages, use the following command:

+`python3 main.py <path-to-base-directory>`

+Where <path-to-base-directory> is the directory where the `wiki_dir` folder will be created.
+The default start-page is the Library of Congress Control Number.

 # Module Overview
 `spider.py` - This module contains the Spider class, which is the crawler.
 Before calling crawler.crawl(), you must supply a DocumentManager by calling the crawler.set_doc_manager() method with an existing DocumentManager instance.